 According to G.I.
 Jobs, “The University of Arizona Veterans Education and Transition Services incorporates academics, institutional access, student involvement and research, not only to support the success of enrolled student veterans, but to understand their experiences more authentically and maintain a program that is effective and dynamic.”

 Arizona is also home to the Disable Veterans Reintegration and Education Project (DVRE), which supports campus-based student services, increases awareness of veterans in higher education and promotes health and wellness for veterans.
 The purpose of the project was to create research-based recommendations for higher education regarding programs, services and strategies that would make student veterans feel more comfortable on campus.

-30. Auburn University in Auburn, Ala.
+30. Auburn University in Auburn, Alabama

 In their third year of operation, AU’s Veterans and Transfer Students Resource Center helped place Auburn University within G.I.
 Jobs magazine’s list of the top 15 percent of the country’s schools that deliver the best experience for military students in 2013.
 From helping with deployment-related registration issues to certifying students for educational benefits—and much more—the Center makes college life much easier for all current and veteran military personnel.

 In 2013, the Veterans Resource Center also began participating in the Peer Advisors for Veteran Education (PAVE) mentor program, which connects incoming student veterans with student veterans already on campus to ease the transition into college life.

 The Veterans Career Transition Program, the Institute for Veterans and Military Families, the U.S. Army Signal Center Master’s Degree and the Entrepreneurship Bootcamp for Veterans with Disabilities are just a few examples of the wide variety of programs and services Syracuse has to offer veteran students, all of which are linked to online.